Coverage-based Example Selection for In-Context Learning: Experimental Setup

-We evaluate using the validation set for the splits that have one, and the test set otherwise.
-Further, we evaluate on at most 1000 instances of the evaluation set, randomly subsampling 1000 when there are more.
-Finally, for our metric, we use Exact Match (EM) accuracy for all datasets except \breakds{} where we use LF-EM \citep{hasson2021question}, which is an improvement to EM to measure semantic equivalence.
+For all the splits, following prior work \citep{ye2023compositional,rubin-etal-2022-learning} we randomly subsample 44,000 instances from the train set to use as pool to select demonstrations from.
+For evaluation, we use a random subsample of 1000 instance of the validation set if available, and the test set otherwise.
+We use Exact Match (EM) accuracy for all datasets except \breakds{} where we use LF-EM \citep{hasson2021question}, which is preferred over EM for semantic equivalence.